 \subsection{Background and related research}

-Since the introduction of maximin share (MMS) fairness by \citet{budish2011combinatorial}, MMS has been extensively used as a criterion to evaluate the fairness of an allocation when $m$ indivisible items are allocated to $n$ heterogeneous agents.
-MMS fairness is traditionally defined for the allocation of goods as a relaxation of proportionality (PROP).
-A PROP allocation requires that the utility of each agent is no smaller than the average utility when all items are assigned to her.
-PROP is too demanding when the items are indivisible since such an allocation does not exist even when there is a single item and two agents: the agent who is not assigned the item has utility 0 which is arbitrarily smaller than her proportionality.
-Motivated by this strong impossibility result, \citet{budish2011combinatorial} proposed to use MMS to replace proportionality.
-Informally, the maximin share (MMS) of an agent is the maximum value she can guarantee if she is to partition the items into $n$ bundles but is the last one to pick a bundle.
-An allocation is MMS fair if every agent's value is no smaller than her MMS.
+Although fair resource allocation has been widely studied in the past decade, the research is centered around additive functions \citep{DBLP:journals/corr/abs-2208-08782}.
+However, in many real-world scenarios, the functions are more complicated.
+Particularly, the functions appear in machine learning and artificial intelligence (e.g, clustering \citep{DBLP:conf/nips/MirzasoleimanKSK13}, Sketches \citep{DBLP:journals/cacm/Cormode17}, Coresets \citep{DBLP:journals/jmlr/LoosliC07}, data distillation \citep{DBLP:conf/nips/SnelsonG05}) are often submodular, and we refer the readers to a recent survey that reviews some major problems within machine learning that have been touched by submodularity \citep{DBLP:journals/corr/abs-2202-00132}.
+Therefore, in this work, we study the fair allocation problem when the agents have beyond additive cost functions.
+The mainly studied solution concept is maximin share (MMS) fairness \citep{budish2011combinatorial}, which is traditionally defined for the allocation of goods as a relaxation of proportionality (PROP).
+A PROP allocation requires that the utility of each agent is no smaller than the average utility when all items are allocated to her.
+PROP is too demanding in the sense that such an allocation does not exist even when there is a single item and two agents.
+Due to this strong impossibility result, the maximin share (MMS) of an agent is proposed to relax the average utility by the maximum utility the agent can guarantee herself if she is to partition the items into $n$ bundles but is to receive the least favorite bundle.